sundeepbassi/fun-ships/README.md

 - The information on constructing and checking the readme for the battleships game is accredited to the Code Institute Battleships game readme.

+- My Mentor Miguel Martinez helped me to align the grid with spaces, and the lines.
+Better visibility for the player.

+- Martin also helped me to insert line breaks for the input sections for the numbers and the letters.